 Rename AD Group & Change Names of Active Directory Groups

-So we have made a thorough list of methods that can be used to update the group name in the Active Directory use the one that suits you best, but before that take a look at the possible reasons for the change.
+So we have made a thorough list of methods that can be used to update the group name in the Active Directory.
+Use the one that suits you best, but before that, take a look at the possible reasons for the change.

 Reasons why groups may be renamed are as follows:

-- The group name is incorrect or misspelled
+- The group name is incorrect or misspelled.

 - The original intent of the Group name is no longer valid.

-- After generating an AD Group membership report and the policy it is designed to work with does not match its name eg, marketing team members are placed under the HR group.
+- After generating an AD Group membership report, and the policy it is designed to work with does not match its name, e.g., marketing team members are placed under the HR group.

-In such scenarios, if the number of underlying elements is large then instead of commissioning a large internal migration admins can simply rename the group to match its new intent.
+In such scenarios, if the number of underlying elements is large, then instead of commissioning a large internal migration, admins can simply rename the group to match its new intent.

 Note: The change in group name does not affect the policy prescribed to it.
-As resource access and policy are governed by SID which is an immutable variable.
+As resource access and policy are governed by SID, which is an immutable variable.

-- From here you can also change the pre_Windows 2000 name.
+- Step 6.
+You can also change the pre-Windows 2000 name.

-- Once done press OK.
+- Step 7.
+Once done, press OK.

 A second method from within the ADUC is also available:

-- Then double click a group.
+- Step 2.
+Then double-click a group.

-- Go to the Attribute Editor tab.
+- Step 4.
+Go to the Attribute Editor tab.

-Perform a Group Name Change in the Active Directory from the Admin Center
+Group Name Change in the Active Directory from the Admin Center

-Admin center is applicable in other use cases other than finding what OU a user is in.
+Admin center is applicable in other use cases, other than finding what OU a user is in.

-- Open ADAC
+- Step 1.
+Open ADAC

-- Toggle the Global Search
+- Step 2.
+Toggle the Global Search

 (&(objectClass=group))

-- Press Apply
+- Step 4.
+Press Apply

-Select any group and open Properties, from there you can rename the group easily.
+Select any group and open Properties; from there, you can rename the group easily.

-Use Code to Change Name of AD Group
+Use PowerShell to Rename an AD Group

 You can use the Set-ADGroup cmdlet to modify attributes like sAMAccountName, displayName, or description.
 For renaming the group, use Rename-ADObject.